COVID-19 EVIDENCE BITES, FILTERED AND APPRAISED BY THENNT.COM

 EVIDENCE BITE: No

 SUMMARY: There have been many publications and pre-publications reporting associations between clinical characteristics and severity of Covid-19 infection or outcome.
-One peer reviewed dataset we are aware of is here, and one of the larger, more methodologically rigorous studies we are aware of is here.
-A recent, methodologically rigorous example is here and another is here, with a handy online risk calculator.
-We also summarized some relevant early data on indicators of mortality.
+There are methodologically rigorous examples , even with a handy online risk calculator.
+We too summarized some early data on indicators of mortality .
 However while, for instance, increasing age correlates with outcome, and integrating this with existing judgment is wise, predictors from case reviews are inherently unreliable.
-They are cherry-picked from datasets retrospectively and for Covid-19 often have limited follow-up.
-Prospective validation studies are always necessary, and until then physician judgment will typically be better.
-Even the most rigorous studies noted above have not been prospectively validated (despite language that might suggest otherwise).
+They are cherry-picked retrospectively and often use limited follow-up.
+Prospective validation studies are always necessary, and until then physician judgment will be better.
+Even the most rigorous studies above have not been truly validated (despite language suggesting otherwise).
 For clinicians seeking to predict outcomes we suggest carefully considering these data as part of, not as a replacement for, best judgment.

 Should Affected Populations Be Universally Wearing Masks In Public Settings?

 EVIDENCE BITE: We think so

 SUMMARY: The question of whether to wear masks is important.
 For broad psychology (‘pandemic thinking’) alone we believe this may be useful, but we have no hard data to support that belief.